European troops make low-key return home from Afghanistan

 “We have worked long and hard to stand here today,” said Brig.
 Gen. Ansgar Meyer, the last commander of the German contingent.
 “As your commander, I can say for you: ”Mission accomplished.”
 You have fulfilled your task.
 The orderly return of the German contingent in the Resolute Support has been concluded successfully.”

-At the military airport in Pisa, Italy, Italian Defense Minister Lorenzo Guerini welcomed the final troops back from Italy’s base in Herat.
-He paid tribute to the 53 Italians who died, and 723 who were injured over the past two decades.
+The last Italian troops from Italy’s base in Herat arrived at the military airport in Pisa, late Tuesday.
+Italy officially declared its mission in Afghanistan over in a statement Wednesday, with Defense Minister Lorenzo Guerini paying tribute to the 53 Italians who died, and 723 who were injured over the past two decades.

 Going forward, Guerini said Italy’s commitment to Afghanistan would remain strong but in other forms, “beginning with the strengthening of development cooperation and support for Afghan institutions.”